Dear SteamU Students,

 This is Terry the Turtle.
 He was purchased by Dave and can be found throughout the movie in most scenes.
 I think Dave was trying to get him into every scene possible.

+Another important prop that helps an actor to bring out his/her character is called a hand prop.
 Below you will see a pair of spectacles that are actually from the 1900s.
 These were donated temporarily by my boyfriend’s mother, an antique collector.
 Her great grandmother had worn them.
 All glasses from that era were coed.
 The elderly version of our Inventor—played by Peter Higginson—had used these glasses to portray his character’s forlorn and stressed attitude while working on his inventions.

 Photo taken by Michelle Brennen